(Now you can make professional looking proposals that land you the contracts and get you the business.)

 The Proposal Kit Professional includes many samples of web site story boards.
 These are block diagrams or flow charts that describe to the client in detail, exactly how the site will look and what it will contain.
 They cover everything from content pages to navigation systems.
 Not only do they paint a crystal clear picture to your client, they will also keep your project on time and within budget.
 They will also get you thinking about the layout and contents of the site you are about to build, rather than it just being a nebulous task in the back of your mind.

 The anatomy of a performance web site shows big picture on how to set up a top income generating web site.
-Looking at the first page of this diagram, I could tell that Cyber Sea, Inc. really knows what they are doing when it comes to building a money making web site.
+Looking at the first page of this diagram, I could tell that Proposal Kit, Inc. really knows what they are doing when it comes to building a money making web site.
 The site in the diagram looks exactly like the model I use.
 It shows in explicit detail how the various affiliate programs, search engine positioning and e-mail to opt-in lists combine together, to generate revenue while functioning on auto pilot.
 This diagram alone will help close the deal on many sales, as it shows you have a clear understanding of the "big picture" and the various revenue streams on the Internet.

 The software development agreement is a good idea, unless you like walking a tight rope without a net.
 You need to have a legal document, a contract that spells out who owns the copyright in what.
 Who owns the domains names.
 Who is responsible for what task.
 This contract means business and shows professionalism.
 It will prevent misunderstandings down the road.